-Doctors of chiropractic rarely or virtually never see any of the hematological/ lymphatic conditions listed below.
-However, 32% to 40% of chiropractors arrive at the diagnosis of these conditions in the majority of these cases seen in their practices.
+Doctors of chiropractic rarely or virtually never see any of the hematological/lymphatic conditions listed below.
+However, 32% to 40% of chiropractors arrive at the diagnosis of these conditions in the majority of the cases seen in their practices.
 For all of the conditions listed below, chiropractors most often do not treat these problems and rarely act as sole providers.

-Data for hematological/lymphatic conditions appear in Table 9.13.
+Data for hematological/lymphatic conditions appear in Table 8.13.

 Psychoneuroimmunology has revealed that there is an interrelationship between the central nervous system and immunity.
 This is consistent with chiropractic philosophy as presented in Chapter 1 of this report.
 Many patients employ numerous strategies to maintain or regain their health; some choose chiropractic care in support of their general health and/or as part of their treatment plans.
-Chiropractic comanagement of immunology disorders or other hematological/lymphatic conditions primarily consists of adjusting concomitant subluxations and providing specific nutritional advice and/or support.
-As indicated in Chapter 10 (Table 10.13), 89% of chiropractors provide nutritional counseling or recommend nutritional supplementation.
+Chiropractic co-management of immunological disorders or other hematological/lymphatic conditions primarily consists of adjusting concomitant subluxations and providing specific nutritional advice and/or support.
+As indicated in Chapter 9 (Table 9.5), more than 90% of chiropractors provide nutritional and dietary recommendations to their patients.

-Hematological/ Lymphatic Conditions Frequency 0 → 4 Nonsublux -based Ma 0 1 Never 2 3 4 Routinely -based Diagnosis (yes) Not treated Treated solely Co- managed Referral (yes) Anemia 0.7 Rarely 37.4% 55.4% 7.4% 37.2% 49.3% Immunological disorder 0.5 Rarely 33.4% 58.7% 4.5% 36.8% 54.5% Hereditary disorder 0.4 Virtually never 31.7% 69.7% 2.0% 28.3% 56.9% Polycythemia 0.2 Virtually never 40.1% 85.3% 1.3% 13.4% 70.8% Marrow or lymphatic system cancer 0.2 Virtually never 35.8% 87.9% 0.1% 12.0% 74.4%
+Hematological / Lymphatic Condition Frequency 0 1 2 3 4 Never Routinely Non- sublux- based diagnosis (yes) Ma Not treated nageme Treated solely nt Co- managed Referral (yes) Anemia 0.7 Rarely 37.4% 55.4% 7.4% 37.2% 49.3% Immunological disorder 0.5 Rarely 33.4% 58.7% 4.5% 36.8% 54.5% Hereditary disorder 0.4 Virtually never 31.7% 69.7% 2.0% 28.3% 56.9% Polycythemia 0.2 Virtually never 40.1% 85.3% 1.3% 13.4% 70.8% Marrow or lymphatic system cancer 0.2 Virtually never 35.8% 87.9% 0.1% 12.0% 74.4%

-Table 9.13 Hematological/Lymphatic Conditions
+Table 8.13 Hematological/Lymphatic Conditions

-Please refer to page 101 for an explanation of management and referral categories.
+\ Please refer to page 98 for an explanation of management and referral categories.